Australia (2008 film): Principal photography

 The director planned to begin filming in March 2007.
 However, principal photography began on 30 April 2007 in Sydney, and Kidman found out that she was pregnant.
 She instantly withdrew from her next film, The Reader.
 Afterwards, the production moved to Bowen on 14 May.

 Filming in Kununurra was a gruelling experience for the cast and crew with temperatures soaring to 43 °C which, one day, caused Kidman to faint while on a horse.
 In addition, she worked 14- and 15-hour days while dealing with morning sickness.
 While shooting in a remote region of Western Australia, the shoot had to be rescheduled when the Faraway Downs set, the homestead central to the film's story, was reduced to mud from torrential rain – the first in 50 years.
 The cast and crew went back to Sydney to shoot interior scenes until the expensive set dried out.
 In addition, at one point, the entire country's horses were in lock down over equine flu.
 Scenes using Darwin harbour were shot in July 2007, with parts of Stokes Hill Wharf blocked to the public and mini buses used to ferry tourists past the film set.
+Exterior scenes set at Darwin's colonial Government House were shot in Vaucluse, Sydney, at the historic harbour-side property, Strickland House.

 Filming lasted five months, wrapping up at Fox Studios, Sydney, on 19 December 2007.
 In late April, Luhrmann titled his project Australia.
 Two other titles that he considered for the film had been Great Southern Land and Faraway Downs.
 On 11 August 2008, eight months after filming wrapped, several members of the cast and crew were back at Fox Studios, Sydney, to film pick up shots.